dfiore1230/ha-mqtt_sensors/README.md

 - Availability/Connectivity turns **on** when a message was seen within N minutes (default 5)

 ## MQTT Setup
-- This integration assumes you have an SDR Radio capturing the Sensor Signals and Relaying them via MQTT
+- This integration assumes
+  - You have an SDR Radio capturing the Sensor Signals and Relaying them via MQTT
+  - You have configured the MQTT Integration in Home Assistant
 - I rtl_433 via Docker with the below compose example, more details on RTL_433 and this Docker Container can be found here: https://github.com/hertzg/rtl_433_docker
   ```
   RTL345: